pfucile/raven/README.md

   OR
   Follow the example given in the following link; https://github.com/garyservin/serial-example/blob/master/src/serial_example_node.cpp
-### Edit the bash file for launching the RAVEN according to the procedure for your robot
+### Creating and running bash script for launching the RAVEN
+Depending on the robot there will be changes in the exact code which has to be executed for running the printing system.
+But the sequence of steps that should be taken is as follows;
+* The robot(simulated/real) should be connected with the workstation
 * use the bash script templates available in the scripts folder for your reference
 ### edit the Group names and other particulars in the raven file(src/raven_code.cpp) according to the specifications of the robot
   * change the PLANNING_GROUP to the group name used in moveit
   * change tcp_frame to the eff name being used